leocjj/holberton-system_engineering-devops/0x19-postmortem/README.md

 ## Issue Summary

-    The server was dowed by approximately half and hour after a new configuration made by an engineer while deploying a new feature, from 00:25 to 00:55 EST Saturday 05-24-2020.
+    The server was dowed by approximately half an hour after a new configuration made by an engineer while deploying a new feature, from 00:25 to 00:55 EST Saturday 05-24-2020.

     The main webserver was impacted so the main web page of the company was inaccessible during this period.
 Application server wan not affected but according to logs just 3% of users do.